azerothcore/acore-cms/docs/configure-cms.md

 - Character Customization (using as SKU `char-change-customize`), include rename
 - Change Race (using as SKU `char-change-race`), include rename and customization
 - Change Faction (using as SKU `char-change-faction`), include rename and customization
+- Restore Deleted Characters (using as SKU `char-restore-delete`), this order should be "sold by individually", limiting the purchase 1 item per order.
 - Item Restoration (using as SKU `item-restoration`), this allows to restore the item deleted or sold (check `ItemDelete` worldserver conf)
 - Carbon Copy tickets (using as SKU `carboncopy-tickets`), this works only if you have the [CarbonCopy lua script](https://github.com/55Honey/Acore_CarbonCopy/).
 - Transmog item and itemset (using as SKU `transmog-item_ITEMID` and `transmog-itemset_ITEMSETID`), this works only if you have the [Transmog module](https://github.com/azerothcore/mod-transmog)